This post may contain affiliate links. Please read our disclosure policy.

 • Vodka – the signature flavor in the sauce.
 You don’t need to buy a premium one by any means, but I’d avoid the very cheapest too.
 Any clean and neutral brand will be fine.
 We like SKYY or Absolut.

 • Tomato paste – it gives the best taste and consistency.
-I like a good-quality tube, not the canned kind.
+I like a good-quality tube since it’s double concentrated, unlike the canned kind.
 Try Mutti or DeLallo.
-It’s a vibrant and concentrated tomato flavor.

 • Heavy cream – for that irresistible creaminess